-- UTS Career Services invites all students, regardless of classification (freshman, sophomore, junior, senior or graduate student), and alumni to attend every available and applicable career event.
+- UTS Career Services invites all students, regardless of classification (freshman, sophomore, junior, senior, or graduate student), and alumni to attend every available and applicable career event.
 Career fairs are excellent opportunities to network for internships and future employment!
-Prior to entering a career event, students and alumni are required to scan the QR code.
-At the registration table, participants are provided name tags that identify classification and major.
+Before entering a career event, students and alumni must scan the QR code.
+At the registration table, participants are provided name tags identifying classification and major.

-- Career fairs are a vital component to help people achieve their professional goals.
-They can provide valuable opportunities to explore different careers and seek employment, whether a full time position or internship.
+- Career fairs are a vital component in helping people achieve their professional goals.
+They can provide valuable opportunities to explore different careers and seek full-time employment or internship.
 There are many reasons to attend a career fair:

 - Access to recruiters from a wide array of companies and industries in one location

-- Find out about available job openings and submit resumes in person
+- You can find out about available job openings and submit resumes in person.

-- Identify “what it takes” to land the job at various companies – what education, background, skills, and/or coursework is needed to succeed in a field or at a particular company
+- Identify “what it takes” to land a job at various companies – what education, background, skills, and coursework are needed to succeed in a field or at a particular company.

 - Practice interview and networking skills

-- Gain job searching advice from the recruiters who hire college graduates
+- Gain job searching advice from recruiters who hire college graduates.

 How do I make a good impression?

-- Print your resume on quality paper and don’t staple to other documents
+- Print your resume on quality paper; don’t staple it to other documents.

 - Keep breath mints on hand to help counteract dry mouth and bad breath